 - Fabric items that are not washed and dried within 48 hours.

-- Rugs, carpeting and drywall that have been submerged in flood water.
+- Drywall, rugs and carpeting that have been submerged in flood water.

-- Drenched upholstered furniture, unless cleaned by an expert.
+- Drenched upholstered furniture, unless it’s been cleaned by an expert.

 - Use warm water and bleach, or a cleaning product with a disinfectant, to thoroughly clean the walls and floors.
 Let dry, then repeat.

-- Clean any furniture or fabric items that came in contact with the flood water with warm, soapy water.
+- Clean any furniture or fabric items that came in contact with the flood water using warm, soapy water.

-- Allow wet items to air-dry, opening any doors and windows.
-Use fans and dehumidifiers, if possible, to speed up the process.
+- Open windows and doors to allow wet items to air-dry.
+Use fans and dehumidifiers to speed up the process.

-- Wipe down all exposed areas with a mold control product, or make plans to have a restoration specialist visit your home to prevent mold after the flood.
+- Wipe down all exposed areas with a mold control product, or make plans to have a restoration specialist visit your home to help prevent mold growth.